jbernot/academic-kickstart/content/home/talks.md

 active = true  # Activate this widget? true/false
 weight = 70  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
-subtitle = ""
+title = "Recent and Upcoming Events" subtitle = ""

 [content]